SHOUT OUT: A Kid’s Guide to Recording Stories

 This is the most important thing, keeping the mic close makes it easier to understand what the person is saying.
 Sit close to the person so you are comfortable.
 Don’t put the mic TOO close, or their voice might make weird distorted sounds.
 You should hold the microphone.
 You’ll do a better job of keeping it in the right place than the person you are interviewing would!

 Henrietta sat crossed legged on the floor to interview her brother, Jeremiah.
-He was born in Liberia and came to the U.S. when he was 6 years old.
+He was born in Liberia and came to the U.S. when he was six years old.

-Jeremiah: About the war… when I was young 5 or 6, that’s when it started.
+Jeremiah: About the war… when I was young five or six, that’s when it started.
 We were in my dad’s house and my dad was not there.
 I was with my uncle.
 The rebels came into our house, took us outside, and lined us up.
 Asked us questions.
-One by one, they shot people who didn’t
+One by one, they shot people who didn’t answer.

 Henrietta: The war in Africa, how did it affect your life today?

 Jeremiah: At first it had a big impact on me.
 When I first came, I was very violent.
 My first day at school, I got my butt whooped.
 My mom told me not to fight.
 After a while I started learning the street life.
 I got tougher, my heart got harder.
 Wasn’t too much caring for others.
 I started doing violent things; like fighting.
 Things that when I look back, I’m not happy.
 From elementary to high school, all I did was fight.